Running a developer community

 Oh, oh, we just launched a store, so, oh yeah.
 Cool.
 That's really exciting.
 It's just really exciting to see people like wearing the virtual coffee and sharing their stickers.
 So those are some ways that we're, we're working on covering, covering the cost of what we want to do, and then, you know, hopefully providing new services and.

-[00:22:38] Michaela: I think at one point you have to think about it because even like this lag is probably not free, right.
+[00:22:48] Michaela: Yeah.
+Yeah.
+I think at one point you have to think about it because even like this slack is probably not free, right.
 You have to pay per month membered and.

-[00:22:59] Michaela: crazy.
+[00:23:12] Michaela: That's so crazy.
 Yeah.
 Yeah.
 Okay.
-So there’s a free version of that as well, because I looked into that, I thought like maybe, you know, slack channel and it’s not like $6.
+So there's a free version of that as well, because I looked into that, I thought like maybe, you know, slack channel and it's not like $6.
 Why am I God, not.

 But you know, we have class.
 So one of the things that we have Put a lot of money into zoom because we have accounts for our core team, but also we have a coworking room that stays open all the time.
 So folks can join in slack and the coworking room is always open.
 So that's its own account.
 We, you know, producing a podcast can be costly you know, producing.

 Transcripts and providing the services for that.
-We’ve got like Zapier and air table.
-So, you know, like we’re, we’re using all of these tools that we can to you know, make things a little bit easier for us, but do cost money.
-And so what we, we try and keep our costs minimal, [00:24:00] but you know, there, there are some, but I think that.
+We've got like Zapier and air table.
+So, you know, like we're, we're using all of these tools that we can to you know, make things a little bit easier for us, but do cost money.
+And so what we, we try and keep our costs minimal, but you know, there, there are some, but I think that we are.

-[00:24:10] Michaela: really good.
-Yeah, that’s really cool.
+[00:24:22] Michaela: Yeah.
+That's really good.
+Yeah, that's really cool.
 So what would you say to the listeners today that would like to, you know, start their own community, have a community?
 What would be the MVP, a MVP version of a community that you, you know, from your experience would.

-Suggest to them, should they start with fitness spaces or should they have like a meeting or a slack or a discord channel, you know, what are the options and what are the pros and cons for each
+Suggest to them, should they start with twitter spaces or should they have like a meeting or a slack or a discord channel, you know, what are the options and what are the pros and cons for each one of those?

-[00:24:38] Bekah: one of those?
-That’s really a great question.
+[00:24:51] Bekah: That's really a great question.
 I think that, first of all, I feel strongly that.
 You, there are a lot of really great communities already out there, and a lot of them really need support.

 So if you are not all on board and starting your own community, explore some of those and see how you can help because, you know, you might be able to be on a core team or something that allows you the experience that you want from that.
 So I'm not convinced that every, every person needs to start their own community.